-- Clinical National Health Service staff (except doctors and dentists).

-- Teachers and nursery nurses.

-- Police officers, Community Support Officers and some civilian police staff.

-- Prison officers and some other Prison staff.

-- Probation Service staff.
+- Clinical National Health Service staff (except doctors and dentists). - Teachers and nursery nurses. - Police officers, Community Support Officers and some civilian police staff. - Prison officers and some other Prison staff. - Probation Service staff. - Professional Carers

-- Professional Carers.

-- Social workers, educational psychologists, carers and therapists.
+- Social workers, educational psychologists, and therapists.

 - Local Authority Planners.

 - Firefighters.

 - Some Ministry of Defence personnel.

 - Environmental Health Officers.

 - Highway Agency Traffic Officers.

 - Support staff without whom the above roles may struggle to function.

+- Connexions Personal Advisors.

 On occasion, this definition may be expanded to include those providing an essential service to the local economy and earning under £30,000 per annum per person.
-Salary threshold to be reviewed and published annually.
+Salary threshold to be reviewed and published annually here and calculated by applying the previous September's CPI rate to the salary threshold.